anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 BRSKI-AE deployments may use their particular way of doing discovery.
 {{brski-cmp-instance}} defines a minimalist approach that can be used for CMP.

-Alternatively, in controlled environments where the specific BRSKI features required by pledges and the features supported by the registrar(s) are known and considered during engineering, a very simple optimistic minimalist approach may be followed: namely, to assume that all registrars involved support BRSKI-AE with the enrollment protocol(s) required by the pledges.
+In controlled environments where the specific BRSKI features required by pledges and the features supported by the registrar(s) are known and considered during engineering, also the following optimistic approach MAY be followed:
+Each pledge simply assumes that all registrars involved support BRSKI-AE with the enrollment protocol(s) that it requires.

 ### Pledge - Registrar - MASA Voucher Exchange